 Five of those held there have been approved by the US government for transfer out of Guantanamo, and attorneys and supporters say the majority of the rest of the population has never been charged with or convicted of a crime.
 Those five were not released before the Trump administration was in place, and attorneys say that some shown signs of torture.

 Supporters of the detained demand an end to indefinite detention, “Guantanamo remains a blight on the US reputation and a provocation for hostility against us.”

-“We’re not just here for the 41 prisoners that remain in Guantanamo, we’re here for the Muslims who might be then taken to Guantanamo, Dr. Maha Hilal of Witness Against Torture talked to the crowd about historical trauma that those released have and will experience, “We’re here for the Muslim prisoners who have been released whose lives have been devastated and destroyed.
+“We’re not just here for the 41 prisoners that remain in Guantanamo, we’re here for the Muslims who might be then taken to Guantanamo, Dr. Maha Hilal of WAT talked to the crowd about historical trauma that those released have and will experience, “We’re here for the Muslim prisoners who have been released whose lives have been devastated and destroyed.
 And let’s not forget about them because Guantanamo won’t end once the prison is closed.
 That’s just the beginning of another phase of ending this assault on Muslims, ending institutionalized Islamophobia.”